0

 1. Identify and compare differences between Forest, Wetlands, and Tundra habitats

-2. Create and take notes in their own habitat field log
+2. Create and take notes in a habitat investigator log.

 Standards Alignment